 Firstly what does sleeping through the night actually mean?
 I find it means different things to different people.
 Some parents are happy with one or two wakes and a solid 4 hours sleep others want no wakes and a solid 8 hours sleep.
 So the next time someone says to you 'she slept through the night' and you want to scratch their eyeballs out (yes sleep deprivation gives me the rage as well) you might want to clarify what exactly they mean.

-This is a big one, if your baby or toddler won't self settle then they won't be able to resettle which means they need you to go to sleep and for all wake ups.
+This is a big one, if your baby or toddler can't self settle then they won't be able to resettle which means they need you to get to sleep and for all wake ups.
 This skill needs to be taught in order for them to sleep through successfully, teaching this also enables you to distinguish between genuine hunger Vs habit wakes and comfort feeds.

 Understanding and knowing that means that if it hasn't happened yet there is something else at play which is preventing this.
 I work with each parent on an individual basis, I look at your baby's day and night sleep, their feeds, what they are eating and when as well as the room environment.

-If you think your baby is ready to sleep through the night but you are struggling to identify why they still haven't done it yet then get in touch now for a free 15 min call https://calendly.com/asleepatlast.
-Join my Facebook tribe here for lots of sleep advice and support.
+If you think your baby is ready to sleep through the night but you are struggling to identify why they still haven't done it yet then get in touch now for a free 15 min call.